flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * Banker wins with 2 cards totaling 6: 12 to 1.
 * All other result: Lose

+Question: Are there any common terms in Baccarat that novice players should understand?
+Answer: Sure, here are some common terms in Baccarat that can be helpful for beginners:
+* Banker: One of the betting sides, referring to the side where bets can be placed to win the round.
+* Player: One of the betting sides, referring to the side where bets can be placed to win the round against the Banker.
+* Tie: Predicting that the final points of both the Player and Banker will be equal, resulting in a tie.
+* Natural: Refers to a total of 8 or 9 points from the first two cards dealt to either the Player or Banker.
+* Roadmap: A chart or record that tracks past game results, used to observe historical trends.
+* Drawing: In specific situations, either the Player or Banker will receive a third card to get closer to a total point value of 9.

 Question: What are the Tiger wagers?
 Answer: In Tiger Baccarat, the Tiger wager is a special bet typically representing the 'Player' side.
 When players choose to bet on 'Tiger' in a game of Baccarat, they're essentially supporting the Player side to win that round.